 It provides a robust interface that enables users to install, configure, and launch Windows-only games acquired from any source.
 It performs relatively well at playing many games than most Windows emulators for Linux.

 Features of Lutris

-- Lutris employs robust installation scripts curated by community members for providing an optimal experience of modern Windows games.
+- Lutris employs robust installation scripts curated by community members to provide an optimal experience of modern Windows games.

-- This Linux Windows emulator comes with pre-built support for a wide range of games, including games for both Windows and retro gaming consoles.
+- This Linux Windows emulator comes with pre-built support for various games, including games for both Windows and retro gaming consoles.

 - Lutris is entirely free to use and provides a top-notch gaming performance matched by only a handful of Windows emulators for Linux.